d3fc/d3fc/site/src/components/tool/crosshair.md

   // create an array which will hold the crosshair datapoint var crosshairData = [];

-  // use a multi-series to render both the line and crosshair var multi = fc.series.multi()
+  // use a multi-series to render both the line, crosshair and tooltip var multi = fc.series.multi()
     .series([line, crosshair, tooltipLayout])
     .xScale(xScale)